devonorourke/tidybug/docs/sequence_filtering.md

 ```

-These `*.txt` files are imported into the custom R script `sequence_filtering.R` to determine what the maximum value is per Library, per pipeline.
+These `*.txt` files are imported into the custom R script [sequence_filtering.R](https://github.com/devonorourke/tidybug/blob/master/scripts/R_scripts/1_sequence_filtering.R) to determine what the maximum value is per Library, per pipeline.
 Each Library of full guano data (or mock data) is then filtered according to that value.

 # Additional notes
-The output of this script and the additional `sequence_filtering.R` script generates all of the needed data structures for the section of the manuscript concerning filtering pipelines and parameters.
-Additional R scripts were applied to generate the datasets and figures concerning alpha and beta diversity metrics.
-See the `database_filtering.md` document for details of bioinformatic processes used in the database-related section of the manscript.
-Additional R scripts are generated for each figure as needed; each figure has it's own R script for clarity.
+The output of this script and the additional [sequence_filtering.R](https://github.com/devonorourke/tidybug/blob/master/scripts/R_scripts/1_sequence_filtering.R) script generates all of the needed data structures for the section of the manuscript concerning filtering pipelines and parameters.
+In particular, the following scripts were used to generate the figures shown in the manuscript:

+Table1:
+Figure 1
+Figure 2
+Figure 3
+Figure 4
+Figure 5
+Figure 6
+Figure 7

+TableS1
+TableS2
+TableS3
+TableS4
+TableS5
+TableS6
+FigureS1